Barbare35/CryptStore_data/README.md

 ## Define
 CryptStore is a digital safe protect by passphrase.
-Password is split in k other password given in other people (eg: familly) by algorythm of Shamir's Secret Sharing (https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing).
+Password is split in k password given in other people (eg: familly, friends, ...) by algorythm of Shamir's Secret Sharing (https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing).

 If someone need to acces of safe, we need (k / 2) password for unlock this.